 Liz Ogbu is a designer, grief worker, and activist who lives to use human-centered design to make communities better—more functional, more inclusive, more beautiful.
 She’s well-known for using place-based repair and grief work as a catalyst for community healing. .
 Watch Liz’s powerful new TED talk, “What if gentrification was about healing communities instead of displacing them?”
 Whether designing shelters for immigrant day laborers in the U.S., or a water and health social enterprise for low-income Kenyans, Liz leads a process that treats the “clients” as collaborators, leveraging design to address systemic harm, catalyze community healing, and foster environments that support people’s capacity to thrive.
-An Oakland native, she is adjunct faculty at the Stanford d.school and the University of California, Berkeley, and the founder of a social impact design studio, Studio O. Her previous roles include first-ever Scholar-in-Residence at the Center for Art & Public Life at California College of the Arts, Innovator-in-Residence through the inaugural IDEO.org Fellowship, and Design Director at nonprofit Public Architecture.
+An Oakland native, she is adjunct faculty at the Stanford d.school and the University of California, Berkeley, and the founder of a social impact design studio, Studio O. In 2023, she was an inaugural University Fellow at the University of Virginia.
 Her projects have been featured in museum exhibitions and received numerous design awards globally.
 Liz and her work have been profiled in publications such as the Boston Globe and Metropolis Magazine.

 Oh, and did we mention she’s one of only a few hundred African-American architects in the country?
 (It’s something she’s actively working to change.)
 And did we mention she’s the kind of speaker who brings stunning images along, and makes you want to expect more from the places where you live, learn, and work?
 Now you know.